aurelienbr/online_cv/README.md

   npm start

 # Todo
-  - improve text on the card
+  - finish to improve the code with flow
-  - moove text files to const
-  - improve style of form on mobile
+  - improve CSS
-  - add form validation
-  - deploy the backend for sending e-mail
+  - map title on the marker